-I was watching the Food Network the other day and saw a restaurant that uses sliced jicama instead of corn tortillas in their tacos.
+I was watching the Food Network the other day and saw a Mexican food truck that uses sliced jicama instead of traditional tortilla shells in their tacos.

 I am so glad that I did!
-The jicama is not heavy like corn tortillas and it adds a light, refreshing flavor to these Vegan Black Bean Jicama Tacos.
+The raw jicama is not heavy like corn tortillas or flour tortillas and it adds a light, refreshing flavor, and crispy texture to these Vegan Black Bean Jicama Tacos.

 It may seem like a large amount of beans, but once you start making the tacos, they will be gone in no time!
 The mashed black beans are flavorful and slightly spicy.